When it comes to fixing your roof, full transparency is key.

 When they do, you want to be covered.
 There are many financial questions to ask roofers, but asking about a warranty is one of the more important ones.

-In the case of an accident, a warranty prevents you from paying for more roof services.
+In the case of a failure in workmanship and/or material, a warranty prevents you from paying for more roof services.
 It’s also a great indication that the company is reputable and ethical, as they won’t do a shabby roofing job just for quick cash.

 2. What Insurance Do You Offer?

-Like warranties, insurance is important after a roofing job is done.
-It ensures that any damage that could be caused by the service is covered.
+Like warranties, insurance is important while a roofing job is being done.
+General Liability insurance will have coverages for property damage and Worker’s Compensation insurance ensures that any employee of the Contractor is covered for bodily harm during time of service to your home.
 And again, if your potential roofer seems hesitant or murky about the subject, steer clear.

 Not only should you look for a roofer’s confirmation that they have insurance, but you should also look up your state’s roofing insurance guidelines too.
 Make sure that the amount they cover matches state guidelines.
 If they do, then you can commit to their service with relative confidence.